Full-time: 3 years

 Included in your fees

 - Access to all resources in illustration studio and related workshop areas (printmaking, digital print)

 - Additional access to wider University Arts’ facilities including equipment loan store and other facilities, such as digital print workshops

 - All software used on the course is available on the University computers in the dedicated studio spaces

 - Limited materials (for drawing and group work related activities) are provided for set coursework tasks

-- Compulsory Study Visits, participation in University Degree Show and a stand at a London Graduate Show
+- Compulsory study visits and participation in University Degree Show

 - A programme of high profile visiting speakers from Industry